KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 ## Chapter 9

 Plait pulled along the street and parked in front of the house matching Dancia's description.
 It was dark and a single vehicle was parked in the driveway.
-He ran the license plate number on his computer and it came up clean and registered to Josephine E. Connors and the mailing address was a PO Box.
+He ran the license plate number on his computer and it came up clean and registered to Josephine E. Thomas and the mailing address was a PO Box.
 That in itself could be a ding against her.

 He got out and walked across the street and into the driveway.
 The car was an older model blue colored Toyota FJ.
 He took out his flashlight and shined it on the tires.
 They were well worn and still had light colored dust on them.
 He bent down and took out a second sandwich bag, this one had Fritos chip crumbs in it.
 He used a pocket knife to scrape off the dust from the tire into the bag.
 He'd let forensics separate the dirt from the chips.